syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## Appointment height

-You can customize the height of the appointment in Timeline view by using [AppointmentHeight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~AppointmentHeight.html) property of `TimelineViewSettings`.
+You can customize the height of the appointment in `TimelineView` using the [AppointmentHeight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~AppointmentHeight.html) property of `TimelineViewSettings`.
 By default, its value is 50.

 {% tabs %}
 {% highlight xaml %}